Last Updated on July 22, 2022

 From the start, the British filmmaker Emma Holly Jones fell in love with the script.
 “I grew up in love with Jane Austen.
 I’m named after Emma, I’ve always had that book on my bedside table, and I’ve watched (nearly) every period drama that’s ever been made.”
 But she says, she hasn’t seen one like this.
 “When I read Suzanne’s script, which is totally funny, and charming, it felt like we had unearthed Jane Austen’s screenplay, and I just knew I had to make it, almost instantly, but I had to make it this way: England now, telling a story of England then.”

 If you enjoyed this post, be sure to see The Period Films List.
-You’ll especially like the Best Period Dramas: Georgian and Regency Eras List, and want to see Costuming Pride and Prejudice and the news about the upcoming adaptation of Pride and Prejudice.
+You’ll especially like the Best Period Dramas: Georgian and Regency Eras List, and want to see Costuming Pride and Prejudice.